 Personal branding photography isn’t really a NEW thing.
 People have been hiring photographers to take professional photos of them ever since photography was invented.

 But online marketing is changing the way people are photographed.
-It used to be that a good headshot every five years or so was all you needed to put together some marketing materials that made you look professional.
+Historically, a good headshot every five years or so was all you needed.
+As long as you looked somewhat like the photo next to you in the yellow pages or newspaper ad you were good to go.

 And how to people connect to other people?
 By being seen!

 People are MUCH more likely to connect to a brand when they KNOW who is behind it.
 I mean, REALLY know.
 Mere recognition is no longer enough.
-Your clients want to get to know you.
+Your clients want to establish that “know, like, trust” factor with a business before they hand over their hard-earned cash.

 Business is personal these days.
 People brand themselves rather than a cutesy name, because they know it WORKS.
 My brand is not Personal Branding Photography.
 Or even International Personal Branding Photography.
 It’s Heidi Hapanowicz Photography.
 People want ME!
 (Aww, that feels so warm and fuzzy, doesn’t it?)